 They could be.
 In our experience, most of them are not though.
 They’re often built on outdated and messy frameworks like Divi builder.
 Divi has improved a lot over the years but it’s still a bloated mess of code that obfuscates and complicates things more than it needs to.

-It’s the best of both worlds for us and our clients.
+This approach is the best of both worlds for us and our clients.
 It provides enough flexibility to permit professionals like ourselves to customize it and create our own custom code within its framework while also being easy and intuitive enough to use to allow bootstrapped law firms to make common updates to their sites like adding images, paragraphs, publishing blog posts and more.

 Whenever you leave them they will export all of your content into a file for you but you’ll be left to your own devices to get it deployed and designed somewhere else — if you’re even able to get it at all.

 This is ridiculous and unethical in our opinion.
 If we had our druthers we would put every SEO company that engages in practices like this out of business.